hputnam/Acclim_Dynamics/HoloInt-Results-package.md

 |-------------	|-----------	|-----------	|-------------	|-------------------------------------------------	|
 | P. acuta    	| Day 1     	| HTAC      	| 3           	| 1488 no data (see notes on Chl and AFDW); Time limited 1st day in the field 	|

-Week 4 ATHC P acuta points look wonky like the protein values.
-Day 2 and Week 1 have very small sample sizes likely leading to large variation above?

 Still having an issue with the standard curve variation.
 According to the [assay kit protocol](https://www.cellbiolabs.com/sites/default/files/STA-360-total-antioxidant-capacity-assay-kit.pdf), 1 mM concentration should be around 1.35 Abs490.
 The closest st. curve was from Nov 10th plate.
 All points have been projected onto the st. curve from Nov 10th and TAC calculated from this st. curve. **We still need to address this**.